 Zyrtec may be safe for dogs at the appropriate dose.
 However, it’s better to be safe than sorry.
 As a pet owner, you should always consult your vet before giving your dog a new medication.
 You should also learn all that you can about the medication you’re giving to your dog and its potential side effects.

 At the end of the day, allergies are no fun.
-However, it’s comforting to know that there are other options available, besides the conventional medications.
 Be informed, consult your vet, and always choose the best option for your pet.

 We hope your dog feels better soon!